Real Steel (horse): 2018: six-year-old season

 On his first appearance of 2018, Real Steel was sent back to Dubai in an attempt to repeat his 2016 victory in the Dubai Turf and started at odds of 10/1 in a 15-runner field.
 Partnered by Mickael Barzalona he stayed on strongly in the closing stages to dead heat with Deirdre for third place behind Benbatl and Vivlos.
 Barzalona said "He turned in a good race, but he just didn't have enough."
 In his second attempt to win the Yasuda Kinen on 3 June, Real Steel failed to reproduce his best form and trailed home towards the rear of the sixteen-runner field.
 He was retired shortly after the race when he sustained a torn ligament in his right foreleg.

 Real Steel's mark of 116 placed him 163rd in the 2018 World's Best Racehorse Rankings with a rating of 117.

 Stud record

 Real Steel was retired from racing to become a breeding stallion at the Shadai Stallion Station.
+He was moved to Breeders' Stallion Station in 2024 and was immediately fully booked after his offspring performed well late in 2023.

+Real Steel has produced four graded race winners; All Parfait (2022 Daily Hai Nisai Stakes), Lebensstil (2023 St Lite Kinen), Chikappa (Hokkaido Sprint Cup), and Forever Young (Saudi Derby, UAE Derby, Saudi Cup, and Breeders' Cup Classic), with the latter becoming the first Japanese born and trained horse to win the Breeders' Cup Classic Race.

+Notable progeny

+Below data is based on JBIS Stallion Reports.